Ignoring Difficult Situations Will NOT Make Them Go Away

 2. Leave your defense at the door.

-A defense does not exist without an offence.
+A defense does not exist without an offense.
 By bringing in your arguments about why you are right, or why you did what you did, you create an assumption that someone must be attacking or blaming you.
 Ultimately, you are now pointing the finger at someone else, which means they will have to defend themselves.
 And around we go…

 Rather than defending your side, enter into the situation with an open mind.
 Try to see things from another perspective.
 Rational discussion of both sides of a situation can bring about a sensible solution much faster than a ride on the merry-go-round.